 As I mentioned in 9 Simple Ways To Make Your Next Road Trip Extraordinary, a great way to connect is to plan (and embark on) a road trip together.
+I planned an epic road trip with my daughter, which turned out to be a life changing experience.

 Once Mount Rushmore was decided on as the destination for our roadtrip, we sat down and planned out our journey: